Honai Station

 Honai Station (保内駅, Honai-eki) is a railway station in the city of Sanjō, Niigata, Japan, operated by East Japan Railway Company (JR East).

 Lines

-Honai Station is served by the Shin'etsu Main Line and is 100.0 kilometers from the terminus of the line at Naoetsu Station.
+Honai Station is served by the Shin'etsu Main Line and is 100.0 km from the terminus of the line at Naoetsu Station.

 Station layout

 The station consists of two ground-level opposed side platforms connected by a footbridge, serving two tracks.
-The station is unattended.
+The station is unstaffed.